open/close all folders

 - The protagonist of I Am Legend sleeps in a bathtub, perhaps because it's easy to clean (you can't leave out the laundry easily with flesh-eating zombies running around).

-- In the Discworld novel Wyrd Sisters, one of the late King of Lancre's servants unexpectedly finds himself the new king.
+- In Wyrd Sisters, one of the late King of Lancre's servants unexpectedly finds himself the new king.
 A later novel reveals that he sleeps on the floor just inside the door of his bedchamber instead of in his bed, because he's always slept on the floor, usually the floor just outside his master's door — and now that he's king, the kingdom is his master.

 - In one Ghosts of Fear Street book the protagonist is bitten by a vampire and, naturally, gains more vampiric symptoms as time goes on.
 This includes going to sleep one night and being surprised to wake up hanging upside-down inside his closet.